datacamp-content/courses-introduction-to-shell/chapter1.md

 --- type:NormalExercise lang:shell xp:100 skills:1 key:3493f8c02f
 ## Editing files

-FIXME: fill this in once we know how learners will edit files in the web app.
+FIXME: fill this in once we know how learners will edit files in the campus app.

 *** =instructions